Europa-Park: Attractions

 The theme park offers a mixture of rides, themed areas and parks.
-One of the main attractions is the roller coaster Silver Star, which was planned by the Swiss engineering office Bolliger & Mabillard and constructed in cooperation with Mercedes-Benz.
+One of the main attractions is the hypercoaster Silver Star, which was planned by the Swiss engineering office Bolliger & Mabillard and constructed in cooperation with Mercedes-Benz.

 The roller coaster Euro-Mir has rotatable gondolas, so the ride is temporarily backwards.
 The ride in Eurosat CanCan Coaster takes place in a big sphere which is designed with special effects that create the illusion of a night flight over Paris; it was inspired by the style of Moulin Rouge.
 Euro-Mir and Eurosat are among the few roller coasters in the world that have a drum lift to move the coaster cars upwards.
 The ascent in a drum lift runs on spirally laid rails, in the middle of which there is a rotating body.
 At the bottom of the ride, the rotating body connects itself with a gripper arm to the coaster car, transports it upwards, and disconnects again.
 Another ride is called Poseidon, a water roller coaster.